The risks that undocumented workers take

 How can applying for a work permit become potentially counterproductive?

 As a part of obtaining a work permit, individuals must go through a process of meeting with Immigration officials.
 Every so often one has appointments that they must go to in order to maintain status, but if you are undocumented, these appointments could possibly turn into the first step toward deportation.
 In other words, obtaining a work permit could put immigrants through deportation proceedings.
 In fact, several stories have come up in recent news involving people with work permits, going to routine appointments and suddenly being separated from their families as a result.
 Many families have been separated from loved ones, kids left without their parents.
 Virgüez & Associates Attorney Luis Virgüez was recently interviewed by reporter Carlos Moreno with Mundo Hispanico for a Spanish language news story featuring a family that was separated just like this.
 The family went to another immigration law firm in Atlanta that suggested the husband get a work permit.
 But the husband was deported a few months later during a routine immigration appointment.
 This resulted in the separation of the family.
-Attorney Virgüez has since been attempting to help reconcile the family against all odds. (you can read this and other stories that attorney Virgüez has commented on as a subject matter expert here.
+Attorney Virgüez has since been attempting to help reconcile the family against all odds.

 What can I do to improve my situation?